 I don’t think I’ve ever mentioned anything about the head torches, perhaps because like a lot of cheap eBay gear, I figured they’d probably not last long.

 The actual head torch was about $25, but after nearly 7 years of use, I reckon they are fantastic.
-I fact, we’ve actually had two more for at least 3 years and none of them have been problematic.
+I fact, we’ve actually had two more for at least 3 years and neither of them have been problematic.

 Head torch size